How to Avoid a Password Breach

 As bad actors continue to target IT environments big and small, cybersecurity is no longer an additional concern but a priority.
 While some methods of cyber attackers are extremely advanced, many underestimate the impact of simply implementing good password practices.

 Password security is oftentimes forgotten, leaving organizations open to attacks.
 Hackers hijack or crack passwords to steal identities, access sensitive data and infect your systems with ransomware or viruses.
-In fact, cracked or stolen passwords are to blame in 81% of hacking-related breaches.
+In fact, cracked or stolen passwords are to blame in most hacking-related breaches.
+In fact, 81% of data breaches are attributed to compromised credentials that have poor password security.

 With more and more of our lives becoming digital, creating and protecting unique, quality passwords is becoming increasingly important — and increasingly avoided.
 Although they can feel like a nuisance, proper password practices are essential to maximizing your IT security posture.
 As dangerous and expensive cyber attacks continuing to fill news cycles, businesses need to ensure they are minimizing every possible vulnerability.